jpritikin/coach/content/docs/me/meditation/_index.md

     - Carse, J. P. (2009). *The Religious Case Against Belief.* Penguin Publishing Group.
     - Luhrmann, T. M., & Weisman, K. (2022).
 Porosity Is the Heart of Religion. *Current Directions in Psychological Science, 31*(3), 247-253.
     - Schwartz, R. C., & Falconer, R. (2017). *Many minds, one self: Evidence for a radical shift in paradigm.* Oak Park: Trailheads.

+[^bodhisattva]: For example, there is the concept of [*bodhisattvas*](https://depts.washington.edu/chinaciv/bud/5imgbodd.htm), enlightened beings who have put off entering paradise in order to help others attain enlightenment.
+This notion is ludicrous, implicitly giving far too much credence to individuality.